juancastillo0/leto/leto/README.md

 The DataLoader implementation is based on [graphql/dataloader](https://github.com/graphql/dataloader), the API and methods are basically the same.
 For usage examples please review the [main README](../README.md#dataloader-batching).

-# Subscriptions and Web Socket
+# Subscriptions and WebSockets

 GraphQL queries involving `subscription` operations can return a `Stream`.
 Ultimately, the transport for relaying subscription events to clients is not specified in the GraphQL spec, so it's up to you.
-We provide a [Web Socket Server implementation](#web-socket-implementation).
+We provide a [WebSocket Server implementation](#websocket-implementation).

 Note that in a schema like this: